mattwach/pico_sharpmem_display/README.md

 ```

 The `font` pointer points to a compiled object in the `fonts/` directory.
 It
-is purposefully left typeless so that different font formats can be supported.
+is purposefully left typeless so that different font formats can be supported

-The `bitmap` pointer is usually set to the same place as `SharpDisp.bitmap` but
+without requiring the use of compile-casting.

-you might choose a different bitmap if you want to do double buffering or
+The `bitmap` pointer is usually set to `SharpDisp.bitmap` but you might choose a
-other special techniques.
+different bitmap if you want to do double buffering or other special techniques.

 After a character is drawn, `x` is automatically incremented by that
 character's width.  `y` is not incremented, thus your mid-level code will